 Have you tried applying to an advertiser's program only to be stuck in "pending" forever or, worse, swiftly declined?
-It's a frustration many affiliate marketers experience.
-We spoke to several publishers and advertisers about what publishers can do to ensure better reception, and listed the top five tips below:
+It's a frustration that many affiliate marketers experience.
+We spoke to several publishers and advertisers about what publishers can do to ensure better reception, and listed the top tips below:

 In your profile description, CJ requires a minimum of 250 characters.
 While many publishers technically manage to meet the character count, that isn't enough.
 Think of your description as an enthralling pitch for a great movie!
 This is your opportunity to excite the advertiser about working with you.
 Answer the following: